 It’s always a good idea to redecorate your restaurant with a fresh, new look for the holidays.
-You can go with a harvest theme for fall, and then move into Christmas/Hanukkah/winter décor post-Thanksgiving.
-Here are some areas to focus on:
+You can go with a harvest theme for fall and then move into a Christmas/Hanukkah/winter theme post-Thanksgiving.
+Here are some areas to focus:

 - Window displays: Be festive, but avoid overkill.
 People may keep walking if they see a window full of only holiday symbols that don’t apply to them or the people for whom they are buying gifts.

-- Lighting: The addition of Christmas lights along the ceiling, or around columns and mantles, makes for an inviting look.
+- Lighting: The addition of Christmas lights along the ceiling or around columns and mantles provides an inviting look.

 - Menus and signage: Incorporate some holiday imagery, like snowflakes, into your restaurant logo and/or onto window signs and your printed menus.